davidsoncasey/see-your-requests/README.md

 See Your Requests is a lightweight Sinatra application that provides a way to view a request made, as received by a webserver.
 The inspiration for this application came from a time when I was trying to set a series of authorization headers for an API, and I wanted to verify that the correct headers were being set by the HTTP gem that I was using.
+This is a similar tool to something like [Request Bin](http://requestb.in/) or Python's [httpbin](https://github.com/Runscope/httpbin) library, but is lightweight and runs locally.

 ### Installation
 To install as a ruby gem: